Decision 963/QĐ-BCT

 What are the new TOU peak hours in Vietnam?

-Peak is now 17:30–22:30 Monday to Saturday, a continuous 5-hour block.
-There is no peak on Sunday.
-Off-peak is 00:00–06:00 every day.
-Standard is the residual: 06:00–17:30 plus 22:30–24:00 Monday to Saturday, and 06:00–24:00 on Sunday.
+Under Decision 963, peak will be 17:30–22:30 Monday to Saturday, a continuous 5-hour block.
+There will be no peak on Sunday.
+Off-peak will be 00:00–06:00 every day.
+Standard will be the residual: 06:00–17:30 plus 22:30–24:00 Monday to Saturday, and 06:00–24:00 on Sunday.
 The morning peak window of 09:30–11:30 is abolished.
+Decision 963 was issued 22 April 2026; the new windows apply from the next EVN average retail tariff adjustment.

 How does Decision 963 affect rooftop solar economics?